TheMindVirus/pico-win32-cross/README.md

  * Where possible, elf2uf2 has been run manually.
 Examples which need pioasm have not.

 # Additional Features
- * Fully containerised toolchain in pico-toolchain folder
+ * Fully containerised toolchain in pico-toolchain folder.
- * ESP8266 Firmware Included for integrating WiFi onto Pico
+ * ESP8266 Firmware Included for integrating WiFi onto Pico.
- * MicroPython Node-RED REPL UF2 integration included in uf2 folder
+ * MicroPython Node-RED REPL UF2 integration included in uf2 folder.